DougSmythies/hello-world01/README.md

 13. If you have a testing web server then update the copy on your server, as this basically becomes a backup of the local Git branch, including the Git packing information.

 14. Release day edits: The `lts` and `stable` links.
-THe index.html file also needs edits. examples:
+The `index.html` file also needs edits. examples:

     ```bash
     cd lts